Zephyris-Pro/Forza-Horizon-Discord-Rich-Presence-Py/README.md

 ## Reporting Unknown Cars
  ⚠️ In Forza Horizon 6 some cars are not recognized because I don't have the database for them yet.
- Please consider report missing cars directly in app to help speed up the process.
+ Please consider reporting missing cars <u>directly in the app</u> or by submitting a [PR](https://github.com/1Stalk/Forza-Horizon-Discord-Rich-Presence/pulls) to help speed up the process.
 ## Acknowledgements

 - **CringeGaming** — for testing assistance during development